Amazon created a lot of hype around the release of AWS Athena, but is it worth that hype?

 4. Supported Functions

 Athena uses the open-source software PrestoDB as its SQL query engine.
-Users can use ANSI-standard SQL into this tool and interact directly through Amazon s3 data.
+Users can use ANSI-standard SQL in this tool and interact directly through Amazon S3 data.
 It includes standard SQL queries like SELECT and relational operators like JOIN.

 At this time, Athena only supports Hive DDL to build, change, and delete table or partition.

 Here is the full list of functions for Facebook Presto.

 5. Integration With Leading BI Tools